gtaiyou24/clean-architecture/README.md

 # FastAPI × DDD × Clean Architecture
-API template designed with DDD and Clean Architecture using FastAPI
+This API template designed with DDD and Clean Architecture using FastAPI.
+With this template, I implemented a system that provides role-based secure access management service for users.

 <details><summary>📁Packages</summary>